29 Jun Mother of the Bride Dress Etiquette

 Q: Should the Mother of the Bride/Groom choose a dress with some coverage?

 A: Weddings are elegant affairs with all eyes on the bride.
-Do not wear a Mother of the Bride dress that is skimpy, see-through, has a deep plunging neckline or open back.
+Do not wear a Mother of the Bride dress that is skimpy, see-through, has a deep plunging neckline, or open back.
+The dress should never take the focus away from the bride.

 An example of an on-trend yet elegant dress for the Mother of the Bride or Mother of the Groom.